 Lakeside Behavioral Health System provides specialized treatment for patients who are suffering from psychological trauma.
 The program is offered to adults and adolescents whose symptoms are related to having experienced traumatic events in their lives.
-Symptoms may include nightmares, flashbacks, panic attacks, mood swings, startle reflex, hypervigilence, depression, phobias, anxiety, isolative behavior, sleep disorders, psychic numbing, and other symptoms common in the aftermath of trauma.
+Issues can range from nightmares, flashbacks, panic attacks, mood swings, startle reflex, hypervigilance and depression to phobias, anxiety, isolative behavior, sleep disorders, psychic numbing and other symptoms common in the aftermath of trauma.

 - Victims of crime such as rape or robbery